sny1411/sny1411/README.md

 # 💫 About Me:
-I am a second-year computer science student.
-I am not exactly sure yet which branch of computer science I want to work in, but I enjoy programming, and I find pleasure in it!
+I am a third-year computer science student.
+I’m not exactly sure yet which branch of computer science I want to pursue, but I really enjoy programming and find a lot of pleasure in it!

-Right now, I am mostly having fun with the Spigot API to create plugins for Minecraft and modify the game.
-I enjoy creating mini-games, utilities, and more!
+ Currently, I’m mainly having fun with the Spigot API to create plugins for Minecraft, where I modify the game and build mini-games, utilities, and more.

 # 💻 Tech Stack: